-We are Canoeing across Canada to Make a Difference!
+We Canoed across Canada to Make a Difference!

 Our Canoe Across Canada Route

-This has been a once in a life time and incredible adventure for both of us!
+This has been an incredible adventure for both of us!
 Anyone with determination and love of canoe adventures can do the same!
-Pierre Elliot Trudeau expressed it beautifully when he said, “What sets a canoeing expedition apart is that it purifies you more rapidly and inescapably than any other travel.”

-Travelling an average speed of 5 kilometers an hour allowed us to reflect on the world around and gave us an incredible sense of freedom and peace.
-Watching the sunrise on a quiet morning, paddling 8 to 10 hours every day, big open skies, wind whistling through the trees, the calling of the loon, the song of coyotes’, viewing the milky way on clear nights are all part of the purification Trudeau spoke about.
+Travelling an average speed of 5 kilometers an hour, allowed us to reflect on the world, giving us an incredible sense of freedom and peace.
+Watching the sunrise on a quiet morning, paddling 8 to 10 hours a day, looking up at the big open skies, wind whistling through the trees, the calling of the loon, the song of coyotes’, and viewing the milky was a soul cleansing experience for both of us.

-This adventure has grown into something so much bigger than a cross-Canada canoe trip.
-One of the most remarkable memories we live with is the friendliness and kindness bestowed upon us by our Canadian neighbours.
-Complete strangers opened their home to us, invited us in for meals, fed us fresh caught fish, drove us to get supplies, allowed us to camp on their properties, gave us direction, donated to our cause and opened their hearts to us like family.
+This adventure has grown into something so much more than paddling across Canada.
+One of the most remarkable memories we live with, is the friendliness and kindness bestowed upon us by Canadians.
+Complete strangers opened their homes, invited us in for meals, fed us fresh caught fish, drove us to get supplies, allowed us to camp on their properties, gave us advice and directions, donated to our cause and opened their hearts to us like family.
 We can’t thank them enough!
-These amazing people have and will continue to amaze and inspire us!
-We are so grateful that they crossed our path.
+We are so grateful to have crossed their paths.

 The Route Part 1

-The first stage of our trip was completed in mid-October 2017.
-It all began at Petrie Island in Ottawa on August 2nd, 2017.
-From here, we navigated down the St. Lawrence River maneuvering tidal currents, freighters, mud flats and long portages.
+Petrie Island, Ottawa on August 2nd, 2017, marked the first day of our journey.
+From there, we navigated down the St. Lawrence River, maneuvering tidal currents, freighters, mud flats and long portages.
 From the mouth of the St. Lawrence we headed into New Brunswick towards the St. John River!

-We are awestruck by the beauty of our gorgeous Canadian geography that one can only see from a canoe.
-Pods of seals, rocky shorelines, sandy beaches and extremely high winds and waves challenged and greeted us as we paddled down the east coast towards Nova Scotia.
-The spectacular fall colours of Cape Breton Island marked our finish in Sydney, Nova Scotia.
+We were in awe of the beauty that can only be seen in a canoe.
+Pods of seals, rocky shorelines, sandy beaches and extremely high winds and waves challenged and greeted us, as we paddled down the east coast towards Nova Scotia.
+The spectacular fall colours of Cape Breton Island marked our finish in Sydney, Nova Scotia in mid-October, 2017.

 The Route Part 2

-When biking or paddling was not possible, we pulled our 240 lbs packed canoe over 300 kms, with fierce determination and blistered feet.
-Over the Rocky Mountain Range we walked through Crowsnest Pass over the Great Divide and into Alberta.
+When biking or paddling was not possible, we pulled our 240 lbs packed canoe on a canoe cart over 300 kms, with fierce determination and blistered feet.
+Over the Rocky Mountain Range, we walked through Crowsnest Pass over the Great Divide and into Alberta.

-As we entered the swift muddy waters of the Old Man River and the South Saskatchewan River, we marveled at the views that surrounded us.
-We paddled through the majestic valleys of these rivers passing canyons, badlands, and coulees, rarely seeing the flat lands of the prairies.
-We canoed through the largest fresh water delta source in North America which brought us to Cedar Lake and then into Lake Winnipeg.
+As we entered the swift muddy waters of the Old Man River and the South Saskatchewan River, we paddled through the majestic valleys of these rivers passing canyons, badlands, and coulees, rarely seeing the flat lands of the prairies.
+We canoed through the largest freshwater delta source in North America which brought us to Cedar Lake and then into Lake Winnipeg.

 Lake Winnipeg presented us with unique challenges of extreme remoteness, high winds and waves while camping on isolated beaches.
 Bears visiting our campsites and paddling past a pack of wolves was an exciting yet humbling experience.
-These were constant reminders of the beauty of this vast Canadian country that we call home.
 Plus, capsizing our canoe on this huge lake only made us more cautious for the dangers that could still lie ahead.

-We are so blessed in Canada for many reasons and are filled with gratitude to have the privilege to paddle across this great nation of ours.
-The 8 months has taught us a valuable life lesson which is to live in the moment every day while not losing focusing on the incredible journey right in front of you.
-We look forward to paddling, exploring, and living life close to nature not just for the final leg of our trip but for many more paddling adventures to come!
+We are so blessed in Canada for many reasons and are filled with gratitude to have had the privilege to paddle across this great nation of ours.
+The eleven months total to traverse Canada’s water systems has taught us a valuable life lesson which is to live in the moment every day while not losing focusing on the incredible journey right in front of us.
+The journey has left us both with a deep appreciation of this beautiful country and its people.
+We look forward to paddling, many more Canadian adventures, exploring, and living life close to nature just like this journey enabled us to experience.